-In the Reviews section, you can enable Product Ratings to allow your customers to rate the products that they purchase.
+In the Reviews section, you can enable Product Rviews to allow your customers to rate the products that they purchase.

-- ‘Show “verified owner” label for customer reviews’ – this will differentiate actual customers who bought the product from other reviewers.
+- ‘Show “verified owner” label on customer reviews’ – this will differentiate actual customers who bought the product from other reviewers.

-- Only allow reviews from “verified owners” – only customers who actually bought the product can write a review on your store.
+- Review can only be left by “verified owners” – only customers who actually bought the product can write a review on your store.

 Do not forget to click Save changes button every time you update the settings.

 Next, we’ll move into the Inventory sub-menu, which helps to track your inventory.
 First of all, you have to ensure that the Stock Management checkbox is ticked.